FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Neural Architectures

 \subsection{Input Layer}

-The input to our neural networks is the feature-based meta-embedding layer as described in Section \ref{sec:approach}.
-Our methodology does not depend on the embedding types, i.e., it can incorporate any token representation.
-In our experiments, we use the following embeddings: GloVe \cite{pennington-etal-2014-glove}, BOW2 \cite{levy-goldberg-2014-dependency}, character-based embeddings (randomly initialized and accumulated to token embeddings using a bidirectional long short term memory network with 25 hidden units in each direction), FLAIR \cite{flair/Akbik18}, \footnote{We treat the FLAIR forward and backward embeddings as independent embeddings.} \fastText \cite{fastText/Grave18}, byte-pair encoding embeddings (BPEmb) \cite{bpemb/heinzerling18}, XLM-RoBERTa \cite{conneau2019unsupervised} (multilingual embeddings for 100 languages),\footnote{The final embedding vector is computed using the scalar mixing operation proposed by \newcite{liu-etal-2019-linguistic} which combines all layers of the transformer model.} ELMo~\cite{elmo/Peters18} and domain-specific embeddings ( Clinical BERT \cite{alsentzer-etal-2019-publicly} trained on MIMIC, and Spanish clinical \fastText embeddings \cite{emb/bio/Soares19} trained on Wikipedia health categories and articles of the Scielo online archive).
-More details on which embeddings we use for which task can be found in the supplementary material.
+The input to our neural networks is our FAME meta-embeddings layer as described in Section \ref{sec:approach}.
+Our methodology does not depend on the embedding method, i.e., it can incorporate any token representation.
+In our experiments, we use the embeddings listed in Table~\ref{tab:embeddings} based on insights from related work.
+In particular, \newcite{flair/Akbik18} showed the advantages of character and \fastText embeddings \cite{fastText/bojanowski2017} and \newcite{bpemb/heinzerling18} showed similar results for character and BPE embeddings.
+Thus, we decided to use the union (char+\fastText+BPE) with a state-of-the-art multilingual Transformer \cite[][XLM-R]{conneau2019unsupervised}.
+Our character-based embeddings are randomly initialized and accumulated to token embeddings using a bidirectional long short-term memory network \cite{lstm/Hochreiter97} with 25 hidden units in each direction.